 Have a Sip (or Six) at Saxtons River Distillery

 Another of the best things to do in Brattleboro, Vermont?
 Drink bourbon!
-As the name suggests, Saxtons River Distillery is located on the river in a quaint repurposed warehouse that is now home to some seriously Vermont-style spirits, like their Sapling Maple Bourbon, made from maple syrup that is tapped less than 10-miles from the door of the distillery, or their Boyden Valley Maple Cream, delivering big on that rich, Vermont maple flavor.
+As the name suggests, Saxtons River Distillery is located on the river in a quaint repurposed warehouse that is now home to some seriously Vermont-style spirits.

 Saxtons’ Snowdrop Gin is another big crowd favorite, and honestly?
 You won’t go wrong picking up a bottle (or 3!) as souvenirs to take home from your Brattleboro adventure!